kuanrcl/MySQL_EE_Workshop/Lab8a/Readme.md

 master_info_repository=TABLE
 relay_log_info_repository=TABLE
 ```
-Next we will create the "repl" user on both servers (A and B):q:q
+Next we will create the "repl" user on both servers (A and B)
 ```
 create user repl@'localhost' identified with mysql_native_password by 'repl';
 grant replication slave on *.* to repl@'localhost';